AlirezaAzadbakht/Machine-Vision/sift-algorithm/README.md

 ### Getting Rid Of Low Contrast KeyPoints

-we know that all keyPoints not good for us . in this step we remove some keyPoints that are not sutiable.
-`removeEdge` function do this and has two argument , first one is keyPoints obtained from perevios step and second argument is octaves .
+we know that all keyPoints are not good for us . in this step we remove some keyPoints that are not sutiable, so we implement harris for removing edge , `removeEdge` function do this and has two argument, first one is keyPoints obtained from perevios step and second argument is octaves .